liamzdenek/ferment-ai/README.md

 #### Performance Considerations

-- Use compression for large journal states
-- Consider partial serialization for large workflows
 - Implement caching for frequently used workflows
-- Monitor memory usage during workflow execution
 - Use efficient serialization formats for state storage

 ### For L1 Construct Developers

-As an L1 construct developer, you'll create new fundamental constructs for Ferment AI by creating your own "-lib" and "-runtime" packages that follow the same pattern as the core packages.
+As an L1 construct developer, you'll create new fundamental constructs for Ferment AI by creating your own "-lib" and "-runtime" packages that follow the same pattern as the `core-construct-*` packages.

 #### Creating a New L1 Construct